Army Reserve Combat Medic Victoria smiles towards the camera.

 Nurse

-Discover a rewarding new part-time outlet for your nursing expertise, providing care to Army personnel and their families , as well as helping communities in need.
+Discover a rewarding new part-time outlet for your nursing expertise, providing care to Army members and their families, as well as helping communities in need.

 Ways to enter role